 When you are logged in:

-• For a new application, click on the “apply” icon on the top of your HN grants page dashboard (pictured below) to open the page of available grant opportunities, then click the “apply” button on the right side of the screen, in the “grant application” bar.
+- For a new application, click on the “apply” icon on the top of your HN grants page dashboard to open the page of available opportunities, then click the “apply” button next to the application you want to start.

 Fill in the grant application form online.
 Progress on your draft application can be saved in the system.
 HN staff can log in to view your draft and provide feedback upon request.